About the Service Delivery Review

 How we got here

-Last year we conducted a pre-consultation exercise, ‘Shaping Our Future Service: Your Say’ which has helped to inform our decision-making.
+In 2024 we conducted a pre-consultation exercise, ‘Shaping Our Future Service: Your Say’ which has helped to inform our decision-making.
 All elected officials from the Scottish and UK parliaments and all 32 local authorities were invited to participate in this exercise, alongside our staff, trade unions, members of the public, and key partners.

 At the end of April 2025, a larger group of stakeholders (including SFRS staff, key stakeholder partner agencies, trade unions, and members of the public) met in Stirling to evaluate the final list of change option proposals to help inform what would progress to formal public consultation in the summer.